NUWCDIVNPT/stig-manager/docs/the-project/documentation.rst

     - ``recommonmark``
     - ``sphinxcontrib.images``

 #.
-Depending on the OS you are using, build the documentation using make.bat or the Makefile, and specify html as the format: ``./make html``
+Depending on the OS you are using, build the documentation using make.bat or the Makefile, and specify html as the format.
+Windows PowerShell example: ``./make html``

 By default, the build product is located in ``_build`` in the docs directory.